apache/airflow/docs/apache-airflow-providers-apache-hive/index.rst

     Detailed list of commits <commits>

-Package apache-airflow-providers-apache-hive
+apache-airflow-providers-apache-hive package
 ------------------------------------------------------

 `Apache Hive <https://hive.apache.org/>`__

-Release: 6.4.2
+Release: 7.0.0

 Provider package
 ----------------

-This is a provider package for ``apache.hive`` provider.
-All classes for this provider package are in ``airflow.providers.apache.hive`` python package.
+This package is for the ``apache.hive`` provider.
+All classes for this package are included in the ``airflow.providers.apache.hive`` python package.

 Installation
 ------------

-You can install this package on top of an existing Airflow 2 installation (see ``Requirements`` below) for the minimum Airflow version supported) via
+You can install this package on top of an existing Airflow 2 installation via ``pip install apache-airflow-providers-apache-hive``.
-``pip install apache-airflow-providers-apache-hive``
+For the minimum Airflow version supported, see ``Requirements`` below.

 Requirements
 ------------